Fabricio20/ShadowVPN/README.md

 ShadowVPN is currently beta and have much work to do.
 If you want a stable version, please come by here a few months later.

+#### Note: This fork of clowwindy's ShadowVPN is a fork of the latest commit sent to master, no files were changed (this is a clean fork - use at your own risk).

 Install
 -------